sophiayk20/covoswitch/README.md

 CoVoSwitch, the dataset I created in this paper, is available through HuggingFace.
 It was created using CoVoST 2, which is a speech-to-text translation dataset created in turn from Common Voice Corpus 4.0.

-Link to paper: [to be made available here].
+Link to paper: [to be included here, as soon as camera ready becomes available].

 Dataset: https://huggingface.co/sophiayk/covoswitch.